Mike Shaw: Independent circuit (1994–1999)

 After leaving WWF, Shaw kept the Bastion Booger gimmick.
 He wrestled in the independent circuit in Michigan and Canada for Border City Wrestling.
 He feuded with Typhoon in 1995 in indy American promotions losing all the matches to Typhoon.
-On December 15, 1995 he returned to Calgary as Makhan Singh defeating the Gothic Warrior at the Stu Hart 50th Anniversary Show.
-On May 4, 1997 he lost to Doink the Clown at Outaia Pro Wrestling in Arnprior, Ontario.
+On December 15, 1995, he returned to Calgary as Makhan Singh defeating the Gothic Warrior at the Stu Hart 50th Anniversary Show.
+On May 4, 1997, he lost to Doink the Clown at Outaia Pro Wrestling in Arnprior, Ontario.
 Later that summer, he worked for Renegade Wrestling Alliance based in Hamilton, also worked in Burlington and Oakville, Ontario.
 Shaw retired from wrestling in 1999.

+Return to independent circuit (2006)

+Shaw worked for various independent promotions in 2006 during his final years while operating a wrestling school in his hometown of Skandia, Michigan.

 Return to WWE (2007)

-On December 10, 2007 during the WWE Raw 15th anniversary special, he returned as Bastion Booger in the opening segment, in which Triple H jokingly suggested that Big Dick Johnson (another character whose unsightly physical appearance had been used by WWE for comic effect) was Booger's son.
+On December 10, 2007, during the WWE Raw 15th anniversary special, he returned as Bastion Booger in the opening segment, in which Triple H jokingly suggested that Big Dick Johnson (another character whose unsightly physical appearance had been used by WWE for comic effect) was Booger's son.
 Jakks Pacific added Bastion Booger to the Classic Superstars line, series 25 in 2009.

-Return to independent circuit (2006–2009)

-Shaw worked for various independent promotions in his final years, and trained several wrestlers in Saginaw, MI.
-He returned to wrestling on June 3, 2006 losing to Danny Demanto at National Wrestling Superstars in South River, New Jersey.
-His final match was in Paramus, NJ on July 24, 2009 in a losing effort against Prince Akkanatan.
-Shaw opened a wrestling school in his hometown of Skandia, Michigan.

 Personal life and death

 Shaw was married and had two children.

 Shaw died of a pulmonary embolism on September 11, 2010.
 He was 53 years old.
+He is survived by his wife Kelly and their two children, son Joshua and daughter Amanda.